DataDog/datadog-sync-cli/README.md

 ***Note:*** this tool does not, nor is intended, for migrating intake data such as **ingested** logs, metrics, etc.

-The source organization will not be modified, but the destination organization will have resources created and updated during by `sync` command.
+The source organization will not be modified, but the destination organization will have resources created and updated by the `sync` command.

 ## Requirements